oicr-gsi/dimsum/docs/user_manual/features.md

 ## Links

-Text links within Dimsum usually link to other pages within Dimsum.
-For example, clicking a run name will take you to the Run Details page.
-Any exception to this should be obvious.
-For example, a JIRA ticket number will link you to the ticket in JIRA.
+Text links within Dimsum usually take you to other pages within Dimsum.
+For example, clicking a run name will take you to the [Run Details](/user_manual/details/) page.

+An exception to this is JIRA ticket number links, which will open the issue in JIRA in a new tab.

 ### MISO

-The MISO icon (![MISO icon](/images/miso_logo.svg)) appears adjacent to any item with a corresponding page in MISO LIMS.
-Clicking the MISO icon open the MISO page in a new tab.
+The MISO icon (![MISO icon](/images/miso_logo.svg)) appears adjacent to any item with a corresponding page in [MISO LIMS](http://miso-lims.github.io/miso-lims/).
+Clicking the MISO icon opens the MISO page in a new tab.

 ## Tool Tips